 In Haugastøl, there is a beautiful bike route that is called Rallarvegen, that goes over the mountains and follows the railroad, the Rallarvegen was built to support the building of the railroad.
 The train journey between Haugastøl to Bergen is one of the most spectacular rail journeys in the world in my opinion with mountains, streams, lakes spectacular views.

 I got in late to Bergen, it was after midnight, I had booked a bed in a hostel, when I got there I could not get in as I did not have the security code.
 I manage to call a service number and they confirmed I was booked there and send me the code to open the door into the hostel.
-I share a room with 10 other people both women and men.
+I share a room with ten other people, both women and men.

 This is the end of stage 1.